Prathamesh0903/SignPDF/DEPLOYMENT.md

 2. Use environment variables for all sensitive data
 3. Keep your Firebase and MongoDB credentials secure
 4. Regularly rotate your API keys and passwords
+5. **Note**: Using `0.0.0.0/0` for MongoDB Atlas is common for web applications but consider more restrictive settings for production

 ## Support